 Most all students end up graduating with some amount of student loan debt.
 Your goal, however, should be to finish your education with a student debt level that you can manage based on your post-education income.
 The best position you can put yourself into is by having little or no debt at all by the time you graduate and enter the workforce.
 Unfortunately, this is no longer a possibility for the majority of students.

-The problem is that many students take out student loans without knowing how they are going to pay the debt back.
+The problem is that many students take out student loans without knowing how they will pay the debt back.
 Worse, they might not realize how much debt they are piling on and obligating themselves to repay.

 Current Student Loan Debt Profile